On the Equivalence between Neyman Orthogonality and Pathwise Differentiability: Equivalence Between Neyman Orthogonality and Pathwise Differentiability

-To illustrate that the conditions of Theorems~\ref{thm:forward} and~\ref{thm:reverse} can be verified in a standard setting, we work through an example of the average treatment effect in detail in Appendix~\ref{appendix:ate}, constructing the required coordinate submodels explicitly and checking each assumption.
+To illustrate that the conditions of Theorems~\ref{thm:forward} and~\ref{thm:reverse} can be verified in standard settings, we work through two examples in detail.
+In Appendix~\ref{appendix:ate}, we consider estimating the average treatment effect in the nonparametric model, constructing the respective coordinate submodels explicitly and checking each assumption.
+In Appendix~\ref{appendix:plm}, we turn to estimating the slope in the partially linear model, where the semiparametric structure restricts the tangent space and generic linear tilts leave the model.
+The forward direction is verified for the classical residual-on-residual moment, which is Neyman orthogonal but semiparametrically inefficient, and the reverse direction starts from the efficient influence function and recovers Neyman orthogonality via explicit coordinate submodels witnessing local product structure.

+Finally, in Appendix~\ref{appendix:squared_density}, we consider the expected density \(\beta(P) = \int p^2 \, d\nu\), where the target is a known functional of the nuisance \(\eta = p\) and local product structure fails to hold.
+Theorem~\ref{thm:forward} applies without modification where the estimating function \(m(z; \beta, p) = 2p(z) - \int p^2 \, d\nu - \beta\) is Neyman orthogonal and induces pathwise differentiability with influence function \(\varphi(z) = 2(p_0(z) - \beta_0)\).
+For the reverse direction, Theorem~\ref{thm:reverse} cannot be applied since no coordinate submodels exist, but Proposition~\ref{prop:neyman_wo_lps} recovers their equivalence.